Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Experiments

 \subsection{Baseline Methods}

-Because graph universal attacks were barely studied, we design three baseline methods for evaluating the effectiveness of GUA.
-Additionally, we also compare with Fast Gradient Attack~\citep{chen2018fast}, a per-node attack method.
-This attack is not a universal attack; it modifies edges/non-edges connecting to different nodes depending on the target.

-\begin{itemize} \item Global Random: Each node has a probability $Prob$ to become an anchor node.
-In other words, each element of the attack vector $p$ is an independent sample of Bernoulli($Prob$).

-\item Limited Random: We sample a prescribed number of anchor nodes without replacement from the whole graph.

-\item Victim-Class Attack: We sample a prescribed number of anchor nodes without replacement from nodes of a particular class.
-This baseline originates from a finding that the anchor nodes computed by GUA often belong to the same class.
-More details will come later.
+Because graph universal attacks were barely studied, we design four relavant baselines for GUA.
+The first two are basic while the last two are more sophisticated. \begin{itemize}[leftmargin=*] \item Global Random: Each node has a probability $Prob$ to become an anchor node.
+In other words, each element of the attack vector $p$ is an independent sample of Bernoulli($Prob$). \item Victim-Class Attack (Victim Attack): We sample a prescribed number of anchor nodes without replacement from nodes of a particular class.
+This baseline originates from a finding that the anchor nodes computed by GUA often belong to the same class (see more details later). \item High-Degree (HD) Global Random: We strengthen the Global Random baseline by picking random anchors uniformly from top 10\% nodes with highest degrees. \item Top-Confidence (TC) Victim Attack: The anchor set is composed of nodes with the highest prediction probability from the victim class.

-\item Fast Gradient Attack (FGA): This method flips the connections between the target node and nodes with the largest absolute gradient values.
-This baseline does not perform universal attacks. \end{itemize}